deltachat/deltachat-pages/pt/help.md

 ## Como posso me certificar de que a criptografia ponta a ponta está ativada?

-- Se um **cadeadozinho** for exibido ao lado da mensagem, significa que ela está criptografada ponta a pona _e_ foi enviada por um dado usuário _bem como_ sua resposta também será criptografada ponta a ponta.
+- Se um **cadeadozinho** for exibido ao lado da mensagem, significa que ela está criptografada ponta a ponta _e_ foi enviada por um dado usuário _bem como_ sua resposta também será criptografada ponta a ponta.

-- **Sem cadeadozinho**, a mensagem só terá criptografia de transporte, e.g., por causa que o remetente usa um aplicativo sem suporte para criptografia ponta a ponta, ou a desabilitou.
+- If there is **no padlock**, the message is usually transported unencrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.

 ## Como posso verificar se o remetente é ele mesmo?

 O perfil de usuário exibe algumas informações adicionais:

-- Você pode tocar no código QR de convite no Android e usar o botão "Scan QR" no outro aparelho para escaneá-lo.
-Se ambos os dispositivos estiverem conectados eles abrirão um chat (se ainda não existir) e então verificarão as chaves.
+- You can tap "QR Invite code" on Android and then use the "scan QR code" button on another device to scan this code.
+If both devices are online they will introduce a chat channel with each other (if it doesn't exist already) and also the encryption keys will be verified.

 - Nas mensagens criptografadas ponta a ponta o Delta Chat exibe duas digitais.
 Se elas conferirem com as do destinatário, a conexão está segura.